 About Dr. Julie Laut

-After earning an undergrad degree at the University of Colorado, Boulder, Julie taught high school history and coached women's track and volleyball in Portland, Oregon.
-Julie was a member of Portland Area Rethinking Schools and an active member of the teacher's union.
-Her work organizing new educators at the local level led her to co-found an annual state-wide Oregon Education Association (OEA) conference, for which she was awarded the OEA 1999 Presidential Citation for New Leadership.
+After earning an undergrad degree at the University of Colorado, Julie taught high school social studies in Portland, Oregon, coached track and volleyball, worked in a credit-recovery program for pregnant and parenting teens, and was an advocate for at-risk students.
+Outside of the school, Julie worked with Portland Area Rethinking Schools and was an active member of the Portland Association of Teachers.
+Her union work organizing new educators at the local level led her to co-found an annual state-wide Oregon Education Association (OEA) conference, for which she was awarded the OEA 1999 Presidential Citation for New Leadership.